capoferro/wow/README.md

-# WoW Community API Client for Golang
+# World of Warcraft Community API Client for Golang

 Provides Golang structs and an API client for consuming WoW Community API data